dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.58/_index.md

 <hr style="height:1px;border-width:0;color:gray;background-color:black">

-### Accounts are not being routed correctly on time-out
+### Accounts are not Being Routed Correctly on Time-out

 **CACTWO-7023** **{{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

-If a time out occurred when a user was saved an account but was sitting in it, it was being rerouted back to that user instead of moving into a new workflow.
+If a time out occurred when a user saved an account but still had it open, it was being re-routed back to that user instead of moving into a new [worklist](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/workflow-management/#worklists).
 This has been corrected.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">

-### Add columns to the DRG Comparison Report
+### Add Columns to the DRG Comparison Report

 **CACTWO-7032** **{{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**